Mapped: Where in Poland were Russian drones shot down?

 Police in the village of Czosnowka, in Poland’s eastern Lublin region, said they had found a damaged drone, while the District Prosecutor's Office in Zamosc, also in Lublin, said drone components had been discovered near a cemetery in the town of Czesniki.

 In the central Lodz region, a drone was found in a field near the village of Mniszkow, Reuters reported.
-Debris was also found in Olesno, 400 kilometres inside Poland.
+Debris was also found in Olesno, 400km from the Ukrainian border.

 Ukrainian president Volodymyr Zelensky has claimed that Poland was deliberately targeted during a Russian drone attack overnight.